Indokalpa/devTinder/README.md

     res.send("route Handler 2");
 }
 ),
-will give error as TCP connection is closed after response is sent. output : route Handler 1   route Handler 2
+will give error as TCP connection is closed after response is sent.

  - if next() is called at last route handler, then error as no handler to call(it don't exist).